Garlic Knots: This is a very easy, forgiving, no-pampering-needed types Italian recipe. Note that there is not a single reason not to try the knots! 😀

 - Cover the dough bowl with a towel or plastic wrap and keep it aside in a warm place to proof for a minimum of 2-3 hours.
 I kept it for about 2 hours.

 - The dough will rise considerably – will almost double in size.
 Then chill the dough for 15-20 minutes.
-I did not chill it when I made the first batch.
+I did not refrigerate it when I made the first batch.
 It was still ok.

 - Take extra flour as needed and roll one part of the dough into a rectangle about 6 inches by 9 inch.